-- Clearly defined standards; - Tug crews are appropriately trained and qualified including the need to train with pilots; - Open reporting of incidents is essential to gain maximum benefit from any lessons learned; - Effective communication and team work between all parties including: - Regular liaison meetings; - Safety workshops; - Pilots tripping on tugs and tug masters accompanying pilots; and - All parties attending simulator training. - The availability of up-to-date relevant industry publications and guidelines; - Performance monitoring of towage marine services together with defect and reliability reporting measures; and and amended where necessary to ensure the inclusion of statutory regulations, best practice and improved procedures as agreed with Belfast Lough Pilotage Services and the respective towage operators.
+- Clearly defined standards; - Tug crews are appropriately trained and qualified including the need to train with pilots; - Open reporting of incidents is essential to gain maximum benefit from any lessons learned; - Effective communication and team work between all parties including: - Regular liaison meetings; - Safety workshops; - Pilots tripping on tugs and tug masters accompanying pilots; and - All parties attending simulator training. - The availability of up-to-date relevant industry publications and guidelines; - Performance monitoring of towage marine services together with defect and reliability reporting measures; and

 Environmental operating limits.

-This manual, as part of the BHC Marine Safety Management System (MSMS), complies with the Port Marine Safety Code (PMSC) and will be kept under continuous review
+This manual, as part of the BHC Marine Safety Management System (MSMS), complies with the Ports & Marine Facilites Safety Code (PMSC) and will be kept under continuous review and amended where necessary to ensure the inclusion of statutory regulations, best practice and improved procedures as agreed with Belfast Lough Pilotage Services and the respective towage operators.